manzurola/spaCy4j/README.md

 ## About

-This library consists of two core modules; API and Adapter.
-The API module defines the token container classes, mimicking most of the functionality of Doc, Token etc from spaCy.
-The adapter module contains implemetations of integrations with NLP engines.
-There are currently two available adapters: [spaCy Server](https://github.com/neelkamath/spacy-server) and [CoreNLP](https://github.com/stanfordnlp/CoreNLP).
+SpaCyJ enables the use of spaCy in Java via [spaCy Server](https://github.com/neelkamath/spacy-server).
+It provides an API similar to spaCy, mimicking most of the functionality of Doc, Span and Token.
+As it was originally used as a wrapper around [CoreNLP](https://github.com/stanfordnlp/CoreNLP), an adapter that translates CoreNLP objects to SpaCyJ containers is provided as well.

 ## Usage